GuiG11/SETR/README.md

 **CHANGING TO ANOTHER BRANCH**

-git checkout master
+git checkout master (branch that will be merged into)

 **MERGING BRANCHES**

-git merge new-branch
+git merge new-branch (branch to will merge into the current branch)